FloCF/paper2pytorch/README.md

 # Paper2Pytorch
+pytorch implementation of some computer vison research papers

 ## Goal

 The goal of project is to implement the main ideas of research papers into pytorch code.
 The code is thus not meant to review all results given in the paper, but rather to get a feeling about how the algorithm runs.
 I usually lean myself on some existing code in a different deep learning framework or language, e.g. tensorflow, torch, theano and transform into pytorch.
 I try to cite clearly what my main sources are, but wont be able to cite all sources from e.g. quick solution googleing.
 If you feel I used your idea, I am more than happy to give credits to you.